0mithun/real-time-single-page-forum-app/readme.md

 Run `php artisan migrate --seed`

 ## Contributation Guideline
-Fork the repo
+* Fork the repo
-Clone the repollly
+* Clone the repollly
-Run `git checkout dev`
+* Run `git checkout dev`
-Create a new local branch
+* Create a new local branch
-Work on your local branch
+* Work on your local branch
-Push to remote
+* Push to remote
-When work is tested, done or ready, push to remote Merge to dev
+* When work is tested, done or ready, push to remote
-License
+* Merge to dev